University is a waste of money, warn MPs

 Don’t lecture me

 No way, say some.
 University now means paying exorbitant prices for hardly any teaching in a discipline that won’t matter for your career.
 Most of the fees go towards cushy salaries for vice-chancellors anyway.
-Even if you do find your degree worthwhile, you will have a mountain of debt piled on top of you.
+Even if you do find your degree worthwhile, you will have a mountain of debt piled on top of you when your adulthood is just beginning.

 - Is university worth the money?